Last Updated on: 26th September 2024, 12:26 pm

 Among them was Diego Rivera, who’d use Posada’s ‘La Catrina’ in his famous 1947 painting ‘Dream of a Sunday Afternoon in Alameda Park,’ in which she stands in the midst of prominent Mexican historical and cultural figures.

 In addition to original prints, the museum also contains numerous examples of original engravings.
-A visit to the José Guadalupe Posada Museum is arguably the number one activity of this Aguascalientes guide.
+A visit to the José Guadalupe Posada Museum is arguably the number one things to do in Aguascalientes.

 Museo de Aguascalientes